 6. Customer may transfer Value-Added Applications to any third party for use in conjunction with the third party's own Software license or Online Services Subscription.

 c.
 Anonymous Users.
-Anonymous Users may only access Software or Online Services through Value-Added Applications that provide access to services, content, or data that has been published for shared access through the use of Sharing Tools included with Customer's authorized use of Software or Online Services.
+Anonymous Users may only access Software or Online Services through Value-Added Applications that provide access to services or Content, that has been published for shared access through the use of Sharing Tools.

 a.
 Trial, Evaluation, and Beta Programs.
 Products acquired under a trial, evaluation, or Beta program are licensed for evaluation and testing purposes only and not for commercial use.
 Any such use is at Customer's own risk, and the Products do not qualify for Maintenance.
 If Customer does not convert to a purchased license or subscription prior to the expiration of the trial, evaluation, or Beta license, Customer may lose any Customer Content and customizations made during the license term.
 If Customer does not wish to purchase a license or subscription, Customer should export such Customer Content before the license expires.